MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab0_Ex0_Lab_Setup.md

 1. Select the checkbox to the left of **Joni Sherman**, **Lynne Robbins**, and **Megan Bowen**.

-   These accounts will be used through the lab exercises.
+   These accounts will be used throughout the lab exercises.

    ![Screenshot showing user accounts that need to be reset.](../Media/user-accounts.png)